Chhorm-Bunthai/Bunthai_Membership_TechTitan_Front-End/README.md

 # Project Overview
 Membership and authentication are the bedrock of user engagement and security in any application.
-These essential components empower users to register, log in, verify their email, recover forgotten passwords, and reset their passwords, ensuring a seamless and secure user experience.

-By prioritizing robust membership and authentication systems, we not only enhance user accessibility but also fortify the application against unauthorized access and potential security vulnerabilities.
-This approach creates a resilient and protected environment, instilling confidence in users as they interact with the application's features and content.
+These essential components empower users to register, log in, verify their email, recover forgotten passwords, and reset their passwords, ensuring a seamless and secure user experience. this membership not only enhances user accessibility but also fortifies the application against unauthorized access and potential security vulnerabilities.
 ## App features
 1. Signup: Users can register a new account by providing their name, email, password, and confirming the password.